CoderOnCode/website/_posts/2016-01-03-2016-the-year-of-quantified-self.markdown

 published: true
 type: post
 crosspost_to_medium: true
+featured: false
+author: allanmacgregor

-keywords: health, quantified self, productivity, self improvement
+tags: [health, quantified self, productivity, self improvement]
 categories: health
-tag: article
+image: '/images/posts/quantified_self_001.jpeg'
 ---
 Quantified self and self-improvement have been on my radar for a few years now, and with a new year starting I finally decided to give it a serious try and see what outcomes I get from it.